Sun-Punks/Individual-Project/README.md

 # Individual-Project
-### This repository will show my indivdual project.
+## This repository will show my indivdual project.
+### My project will be an advanced calculator for 3D shapes.